Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Override tool descriptions, define custom tools.'
-It lists the specific actions available, which distinguishes it from sibling tools like manage_mcps or execute_tool, as it is uniquely focused on customizing tool definitions.
+The description clearly states that the tool is for overriding tool descriptions and defining custom tools, listing the specific actions.
+This distinguishes it from sibling tools like manage_mcps or execute_tool, which have different purposes.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.